milchmolch/BIO634_NGS2_2016/VARIANT_CALLING/Exercises_Variant_Calling.md

 Depending on the SNP Caller we have to perform all or just a subset of preprocessing steps.
 Above we have just done steps 1 + 2 before having used freebayes.
 Luckily, freebayes does the indel realignment step internally and does not require base recalibration.
 We just have to do steps 1 + 2.

-In constrast, for GATK UnifiedGenotyper we have to use all 4 BAM preprocessing steps.
+In contrast, for GATK we have to use all 4 BAM preprocessing steps.
 Let's look at the GATK workflow.

 ### GATK